ohmage/ohmage-probe-library/README.md

 ohmageProbeLibrary
 ==================

+###This library has been depricated for ohmage 3.0 and is here only for compatibility with ohmage 2.x.
+The new library can be found here https://github.com/ohmage/android-stream-lib

 The ohmageProbeLibrary is an Android Library apk which makes it easier to write a probe apk.
 The Library consists of the ProbeWriter which helps handle connecting and disconnecting from the ohmage service, as well as the ProbeBuilder and ResponseBuilder classes which help in creating